caspercommunityio/casper-analytics-api/README.md

 ## Testing

-**Once you have run at least each jobs one time**, you can run the tests via the command line
+**Once you have run at least each jobs one time** (except api:ProcessHistory), you can run the tests via the command line

 ```
 php artisan test